jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 As shown at the beginning a Dask cluster is a combination of scheduler, workers and clients which enable distributed execution of Python functions.
 Setting up your own cluster on your own machines is straight forward, but there is such a variety of ways to provision infrastructure that we now have a number of ways of automating this.

-This variation opens up a number of questions about how we can improve things
+This variation opens up a number of questions about how we can improve things.

 ### Do we need more fixed cluster options?

 While covering the various cluster managers we only covered one fixed cluster implementation, the Helm chart.
 Is there a requirement for more fixed clusters?
-Examples may be a [CloudFormation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/) templates which follow the same structure as the Helm chart, providing a Jupyter service, Dask scheduler and fixed number of workers.
+Examples may be [CloudFormation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/) templates which follow the same structure as the Helm chart, providing a Jupyter service, Dask scheduler and fixed number of workers.

 ### Can we bridge some gaps?